Specialty Contact Lenses

 - Prosthetic Contact Lenses

-Prosthetic lenses are special contact lenses which cover the cornea if there are irregularities in the coloration of the eye due to birth defects, eye diseases, or trauma.
+Prosthetic lenses are special contact lenses that cover the cornea if there are irregularities in the coloration of the eye due to birth defects, eye diseases, or trauma.
 These lenses can improve the appearance of an affected eye and can also block excess light and glare for increased comfort.

 Finding the Right Fit with Specialty Contact Lenses